Algeria

 Fixed Term Contracts for Danish Employees

-Fixed-term contracts are permitted for specified periods of time or for specific tasks.
+Fixed-term contracts are allowed for specified periods of time and/or for specific tasks, although they have to be assessed on a case-by-case basis.
 There are no regulated minimum or maximum terms for a fixed-term contract.
 However, the time limit must be grounded in a specific circumstance for that employment.

 The repeated renewal of a fixed-term employment contract must be justified by objective reasons.
 Temporary workers are entitled to the same rights and benefits as those offered to a comparable full-time employee.
 Any differential treatment must be rooted in objective reasons.